schwabmi/presentations/2023-05-05-sighum/slides.md

 <br>

-<span style="font-style: italic;">TUCKED on a shelf inside a corner cabinet in the living room of Helen Barolini's Carpenter Gothic cottage here sits a crudely shaped tin heart with a tubular sheath for a backing. [. . .]
+<span style="font-style: italic;">[. . .]
 It forms the underpinnings for Ms. Barolini's epic saga ''Umbertina,'' [. . .] ''It is <span style="background-color:rgba(255,165,0,0.5);">the Madonna of Italian-American literature</span> in that it shows the transition from the Italian immigrant to American citizen like no other book of its genre.'' [. . .]</span>

 <span style="background-color:rgba(255,204,255,0.5)">&darr; <span style="font-size: 0.7em">Transform into QA task</span> &darr;</span>